-The closest Mountain Line stops are about 1 - 2 miles from University Heights.
-The on-demand zone, shown in Figure 8, includes University Heights, Route 10 (stops 8 and 13), Route 4 (stop 5), and Route 14 (stops 13 and 14) near Beulah Boulevard and Woodlands Village Boulevard.
+The closest Mountain Line stops are about 1 - 2 miles from parts of University Heights.
+The ondemand zone, shown in Figure 8, includes University Heights, Route 10 (stops 8 and 13), Route 4 (stop 5), and Route 14 (stops 13 and 14) near Beulah Boulevard and Woodlands Village Boulevard.

-It is recommended that this program utilizes the microtransit strategy with one dedicated vehicle all day and an additional dedicated vehicle during peak hours (6 am - 9 am and 4 pm - 7 pm).
+It is recommended that this program utilizes the Figure 8: University Heights on-demand zone microtransit strategy with one dedicated vehicle all day and an additional dedicated vehicle during peak hours (6 am - 9 am and 4 pm - 7 pm).
 Mountain Lift vans can help supplement the demand, but since this area does not have many paratransit trips, this is not a reliable vehicle source.
 The TNC strategy could be an option, however according to the estimated ridership, a TNC partnership has higher overall program costs of \$376,862 compared to \$298,267 for microtransit.
+TNCs could be a back up option if the microtransit vehicles are in-use.
+This would require an agreement with a TNC company and the microtransit software company to allow trips to dispatch to the TNC company.